© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Warton Crag small multivallate hillfort is a scheduled monument protected by Historic England under reference 1007633.
 View the official record →

-Warton Crag is a small multivallate hillfort located in Lancashire, England, positioned on a prominent natural outcrop that provides commanding views of the surrounding landscape.
+Warton Crag is a small multivallate hillfort situated in Lancashire, England, commanding a prominent position on the crag overlooking the coastal plain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007633.

 Warton Crag small multivallate hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007633.